-Course Requirements

-Core

-MIS 603 Information Security and Risk Management

-MIS 605 Management Information Systems

-MIS 609 Database Management Systems

-MIS 614 Data Analysis and Business Analytics

-H. Project Management Concentration

-The MBA Project Management (PM) concentration is designed to prepare students with the knowledge, skills, and abilities (KSA) to competently plan, organize, staff, and guide processes for creating a solution or system.
-The PM concentration intends to adequately prepare the students to take the Professional Management Project (PMP)® credentialing exam.
-More specifically, the content is aligned with the Project Management Body of Knowledge (PMBOK, 5th edition) and introduces students to the five (5) process groups, 10 knowledge areas, and 47 processes.

-Course Require Core ements PM 690 Integration, Scope, and Quality Management PM 691 Time and Cost Management PM 692 Communications, Risk, and Stakeholder Management PM 693 Human Resource and Procurement Management
+Course Requirem nents MIS 603 MIS 605 MIS 609 MIS 614 Information Security and Risk Management.3 cr.Management Information Systems.3 cr.Database Management Systems.3 cr.Data Analysis and Business Analytics.3 cr.
+The MBA Project knowledge, skills, a for creating a solut students to take the specifically, the con- Management (PM) concentration is designed to prepare students with the und abilities (KSAs) to competently plan, organize, staff, and guide processes ion or system.
+The PM concentration intends to adequately prepare the e Project Management Professional (PMP)® credentialing exam.
+More stent is aligned with the Project Management Body of Knowledge (PMBOK, troduces students to the 5 process groups, 10 knowledge areas, and 47 transagement.
+Course Requirem nents12 cr.
+PM 690 PM 691 PM 692 PM 693 Integration, Scope, and Quality Management 3 cr.
+Time and Cost Management 3 cr.
+Communications, Risk, and Stakeholder Management 3 cr.
+Human Resource and Procurement Management 3 cr.
+The MBA Pubic A additional courses accounting Concentration Accounting concentration will prepare students for the CPA exam through aimed at graduate hours in accounting.
+The concentration will include a semester hours, which will include four (4) courses focused on the four exam.
+Must have alread dy earned a B.S. in Accounting.
+Course Requirem nents ACC 621 ACC 622 ACC 623 ACC 624 Advanced Auditing

-I. Quality Management Concentration
+J. Quality and Innovation Management Concentration

-The MBA Quality Management concentration is designed to give students an in-depth understanding of the concepts and techniques used to assess and improve process outcomes.
-In other words, the students will be able to isolate processes that are routinely experiencing too much variability in their output, identify natural and assignable causes for variation, develop tactical strategies to improve process performance, and then establish formal mechanisms for monitoring future outcomes.
+The MBA Quality and Innovation Management concentration is designed to give students an in-depth understanding of the concepts and techniques used to assess and improve process outcomes.
+In other words, the students will be able to isolate processes that are routinely experiencing too much variability in their output, identify natural and assignable causes for variations, develop tactical strategies to improve process performance, and then establish formal mechanisms for monitoring future outcomes.
 Students will learn how to appropriately apply qualitative and quantitative approaches to diagnose the nature and scope of process problems and evaluate the effectiveness of interventions.
 The competencies that will be developed in this curriculum will serve students well as they progress in their careers.
-Defective processes drive up operating costs, make it virtually impossible to forecast revenues, and contribute to poor quality goods and services.
+Defective processes drive up operating costs, making it virtually impossible to forecast revenues, and contributing to poor quality goods and services.
 This can lessen a firm's competitive advantage in the marketplace and jeopardize their long-term financial viability.

-Course Requirements
+Course Require ments

 Core

-QM 684 Principles of Quality Management
+QM 684 Principles of Quality Management3 cr

-QM 685 Innovative Techniques in Quality Management
+QM 685 Innovative Techniques in Quality Management 3 cr

-QM 686 Innovative Project Management
+QM 686 Innovative Project Management3 cr

-QM 687 Collaborative Innovation Strategies
+OM 687 Collaborative Innovation Strategies

-SCHOOL OF BUSINESS Executive Master of Business Administration
+Executive Master of Business Administration